-What's cooler than robots?
+What's cooler flying drones?
 Intelligent underwater robots!

 While high-flying drone vehicles have been in the news quite a lot this year, a new generation of stealthy underwater drones have gone through an amazing evolution.
 Underwater robots, also known as Unmanned Underwater Vehicles or UUVs, have been around for a while.
 UUVs are basically any vehicle that's able to operate underwater without a human on board.
 Some UUVs need a human to directly control them, and are aptly named Remotely Operated underwater Vehicles or ROVs.
 However, a new generation of intelligent unmanned underwater vehicles are now available.
 Known as Autonomous Underwater Vehicles or AUVs, and they have opened the mysteries under the sea, as no other underwater technology to date.

 AUVs have been around for a while, the first Navy UUV named SPURV was built in 1957, and versions of SPURV underwater vehicles have remained in use until 1979.
 This "Special Purpose Underwater Research Vehicle" was created to do only a small range of tasks, and like most earlier AUVs, it had issues with limited power and computing ability.
 In recent years AUV design and engineering has taken a giant step forward, assisted by new advances in higher-yield power supplies, greater computing technology, and breakthroughs in AUV materials.
 Today smart submersible robots serve a wide range of functions for Scientific exploration, Commercial applications, as well as Military use in Mine Detection and Surveillance.